To Jumpstart Its Economy, China Embraces… Reaganomics?

-The layoffs are part of a series of sweeping reforms announced ahead of the National People’s Congress (NPC) meeting this weekend.
+The layoffs are part of a series of sweeping reforms that were announced ahead of the National People’s Congress (NPC) meeting.
 Every year, close to 3,000 Chinese officials and executives from all over the country convene in Beijing to develop and assess the status of the country’s Five-Year Plan.
 In response to worldwide demands that China manage its slowing economy better, President Xi Jinping this year has proposed what he calls “supply-side structural reform.”

-And if that sounds a little like Chinese Reaganomics, that’s kind of the point.
+And if that sounds a little like Reaganomics, that’s kind of the point.